Theodor Bilharz: Early life and education

 Theodor Bilharz was born in Sigmaringen, Hohenzollern-Sigmaringen, Germany.
 His father Josef Antony Bilharz (1788–1877), a councilor of the exchequer, was an advisor to the Prince Karl Anton of Hohenzollern.
 His mother Elisa Fehr (1800–1889) was from a Swiss family of Zollikhofer.
 He was the eldest of nine children, four of who died at infancy.
 He studied at the local school in Sigmaringen and completed his secondary education (Fürstlich Sigmaringer Gymnasium) in 1843 with the highest score.
 He developed keen interest in geology, biology and poetry.
 His surviving poem Die Trane des Seraphs (The Travels of the Seraphs) was composed during his school days.
-He scored the highest in Latin, Greek and Hebrew in his class.
+He scored the highest in his class in Latin, Greek and Hebrew.
 At age 14, he wrote a drama and translated an ancient comic epic Battle of the Frogs and Mice (Batrachomyomachia).
-He soon developed a passion in natural science mainly from the library and specimens he inherited from his great uncle Kaspar Zollikofer von Altenklingen, a reputed Swiss biologist.
+He soon developed a passion for natural science mainly from the library and specimens he inherited from his great uncle Kaspar Zollikofer von Altenklingen, a reputed Swiss biologist.

 In the winter semester of 1843, Bilharz entered the Albert-Ludwigs-Universität (University of Freiburg) in Freiburg im Breisgau and took up natural science and philosophy.
-After completing the degree in 1845, he followed his anatomy teacher Friedrich Arnold to the University of Tübingen where he enrolled in medicine.
-In 1846, he won the medical faculty's prize competition for his dissertation on topic "The microscopic characters of the blood of invertebrate animals."
+After completing his degree in 1845, he followed his anatomy teacher Friedrich Arnold to the University of Tübingen where he enrolled in medicine.
+In 1846, he won the medical faculty's prize competition for his dissertation on "The microscopic characters of the blood of invertebrate animals."
 With the prize money he bought a compound microscope (Oberhaus microscope) that he used throughout his career.
-He also became closely associated with Wilhelm Griesinger, a neurologist and psychiatrist who was working as an internist at Tübingen at the time.
+He became closely associated with Wilhelm Griesinger, a neurologist and psychiatrist who was working as an internist at Tübingen.

 Bilharz passed the state exam in 1849 to obtain a license as medical doctor.
-There are sources which state that he graduated in 1848, and he was awarded the medical degree without having to appear the examination because of his excellent performance throughout the course.
-These information may not be reliable as better biographical sources say he passed the exam in 1849.
-As he graduated, he immediately got an appointment as an assistant to Karl Theodor Ernst von Siebold at the University of Freiburg.
+Some sources state that he graduated in 1848, and was awarded the medical degree without requiring an examination due to his superior performance.
+This information may not be reliable as better biographical sources say he passed the exam in 1849.
+After graduation, he was immediately appointed as an assistant to Karl Theodor Ernst von Siebold at the University of Freiburg.
 Von Siebold became his major influence in parasitology and later discoveries.
-Bilharz initially planned to work in South America hoping to achieve good research in parasitology as he described: "The path to become a professor maybe shorter via America than via Tübingen."
+Bilharz initially planned to do parasitology research in South America as he said: "The path to become a professor maybe shorter via America than via Tübingen."
 The next year, a recently appointed professor of anatomy at Freiburg, Georg Ludwig Kobelt recruited him as his prosector.